Datafyde/World_Hepatitis/README.md

 - How many countries were represented in this analysis?
 - What is the progress made to eliminate viral hepatitis as against WHO's standard?

-## Define the metrics and Key Performance Indicators (KPIs) that will help answer the business questions.
+## Define the metrics and Key Performance Indicators (KPIs) that will help answer the project questions.
 Example metrics include:
 - Death Rate
 - Birth Dose Coverage